ucsb-cs32-s17/ucsb-cs32-s17.github.io/_lab/lab04.md

 </div>

-Once the key is uploaded, you're all set to be able to use github.ucsb.edu in the most streamlined way possible.
+Once the key is uploaded, you're all set to be able to use github.com in the most streamlined way possible.
 What you do is simply use the SSH version of the URL instead of the https version of the URL when you first clone your repository.
 We'll see the difference later in this lab.